 Duck & Waffle – Alright, this is another one of the restaurants with a view!
 I personally have only ever been at night … and I really feel like you can’t really gauge how good a view is until you’ve seen it during the day … but it does seem very extensive, however, it’s a little further out of the main city area so I have my doubts about it topping my beloved, SkyGarden.
 I will say … the menu for dinner at Duck & Waffle was not my favorite.
 So many people rave about this restaurant but it personally didn’t impress me much …. channeling my inner Shania there, did you catch that??? 😉 I do want to try their brunch, though, because I’ve heard that’s where it’s at!
 Definitely make a reservation for this place!
 It’s very sought after!
 I do remember our server was really enthusiastic, knowledgable in regard to the cuisine and funny, so I enjoyed that.

-Nova Victoria – I mentioned on Instastories that there aren’t a lot of places to eat in the Victoria area, which is where one of Londons’ leading rail stations is located, as well as the Apollo Theater, where Wicked plays every night.
-The West End production of Hamilton opens in December [with previews, at least] at the theater right next door, the Victoria Palace Theater.
+Nova Victoria – There aren’t a lot of places to eat in the Victoria area, which is where one of Londons’ leading rail stations is located, as well as the Apollo Theater, where Wicked plays every night.
+The West End production of Hamilton opens in December at the theater right next door, the Victoria Palace Theater.
 However, Victoria told me that Nova Victoria is opening soon, which will be a mixed use facility that offers contemporary apartments, world class offices and popular eateries so that’s exciting!
 HERE is a list of what you can expect in regard to dining.
 I don’t know about you but Sticks N Sushi, Barbecoa and Shake Shack all stand out to me, personally 🙂

 Alright!
 And that does it!
 I hope – more than anything – that this has helped you plan an amazing trip to London!
 I couldn’t cover every single area of the city because … well, I was only there for five months and London is a big city but I think this is pretty good and covers most of the areas you’ll want to see!
 Please feel free to add your favorite place to dine in London.
 Let’s help each other out with more suggestions 🙂 I’m not the end-all-be-all!
 Thanks for stopping by today, y’all!
 Leave some love in the comments below! xo.